readium/webpub-manifest/extensions/visual-narrative.md

 *This section is non-normative.*

+> **Note:** We're currently missing the ability to indicate how an image should fit on the screen.
+The current default is to fit both dimensions on screen, which would not work well with webtoons.
+In this non-normative appendix, we're currently using `fit` for this use case.

 Webtoons are probably the most successful form of digital native visual narrative.
 Originally from South Korea, they're now becoming popular in Japan and France as well and should be covered by this profile.

 We could either consider that a webtoon is: